 - Microsoft Office Mobile Apps: Thanks to Microsoft’s line of mobile Office apps, you can outfit your iPad with your favorite work tools, like Word, Excel and PowerPoint.
 Being able to showcase presentations directly from your iPad without lugging your laptop around is a win.
 You can also download Microsoft Outlook and OneNote on your iPad for cohesive integration across different platforms and devices.

 - QuickBooks: One of the most popular software products, with small and large businesses alike, is QuickBooks.
 Thanks to the mobile QuickBooks app, you can access your account from anywhere, process invoices and keep an eye on the books.
-[See Related Story: Which Version of QuickBooks is Right for Your Business?]
+[See Related Story: Which Version of QuickBooks Should You Use?]

 - OneDrive: OneDrive is a mobile-friendly cloud storage system that has easy integration with Windows.
 The world is moving toward cloud storage in general, but if you’re planning on doing real work on your iPad, it’s especially vital, since a few robust spreadsheets and videos can eat up your RAM pretty quickly.